k98kurz/sqloquent/readme.md

 - autorollback
 - autorefresh

+## More Resources

+Check out the [Pycelium discord server](https://discord.gg/b2QFEJDX69).
+If you experience a problem, please discuss it on the Discord server.
+All suggestions for improvement are also welcome, and the best place for that is also Discord.
+If you experience a bug and do not use Discord, open an issue on Github.

 ## Tests

 Open a terminal in the root directory and run the following to set up: